AndrDm/blog/content/ndt/diconde_validation/dvtk_validation.md

 ![image-20240502115939308](assets/image-20240502115939308.png)

 but many experienced NDT Operators will not accept omitted Current, because this is a very important Property of the Inspection.
-This is historical reason for this, because initially DICONDE Standard based on the DICOM, which is Medical standard, and in Medicine the pure Current is not very important, but total Patient Dose is relevant, therefore the mAs is usually set.
+This is historical reason for this, because initially DICONDE Standard based on the DICOM, which is Medical standard, and in Medicine the pure Current is not very important, but total Patient Dose is relevant, therefore the mAs (milliamper * seconds) is usually set.
 Common recommendation is to set as many parameters as possible.